Scaramucci tirades ignite smoldering White House tensions

 Not even a week into his new job, Scaramucci accused unidentified senior officials of trying to sabotage him and committing a felony by leaking information.
 But the personal financial information that he said someone had “leaked” about him had simply been obtained through a public records request.

-Then in an interview published by The New Yorker late Thursday, an angry Scaramucci used an expletive to accuse Priebus of being a “f------ paranoid schizophrenic” and White House chief strategist Steve Bannon of trying to burnish his own reputation.
+Then in an expletive-laden interview published by The New Yorker late Thursday, an angry Scaramucci accused Priebus of being a “f------ paranoid schizophrenic.”
+He also used a graphic sexual reference to make the point that he believes White House chief strategist Steve Bannon used Trump’s election win to burnish his own reputation.

 “They’ll all be fired by me,” Scaramucci told the magazine.
 “I fired one guy the other day.
 I have three to four people I’ll fire tomorrow.
 I’ll get to the person who leaked that to you.
 Reince Priebus — if you want to leak something — he’ll be asked to resign very shortly.”